Arrivals and departures

 The participation in the field school at Vada involves intense physical activity and possibly high temperatures (over 90 °F) during the workday.
 It is mandatory that all students consult with their physician to confirm that they will be able to endure the demands of working outdoors for several hours.

-However no physician’s note of good health is required; since the Vada Volaterrana field school is a Pisa University official one, the first day participants will undergo a medical examination at the University medical center.
+However no physician’s note of good health is required; since the Vada Volaterrana field school is a Pisa University official one, participants will be covered by University insurance for the entire time of the excavation.

 In case of students with medical conditions and/or special needs, a specialist’s note will be required.
-In order to guarantee safety and proper intervention in case of emergency, medical history information must be included in the physician’s note.
+In order to guarantee safety and proper intervention in case of emergency, we raccomand to bring a doctor’s note containing your medical history information.
 Such information will be treated with absolute confidentiality and will not be disclosed to any third party unless required to safeguard the student’s health.

 Given the potential exposure to pathogens in the soil, students must have had a tetanus vaccination or booster within the past ten years; no other vaccinations are required to travel to Italy.